growupboron/agl-docs/docs/5_How_To_Contribute/3_Working_with_Gerrit.md

 A comprehensive walk-through of Gerrit is beyond the scope of this document.
 There are plenty of resources available on the Internet.
-A good summary can be found [here](https://www.mediawiki.org/wiki/Gerrit/Tutorial) and [Basic Gerrit Walkthrough — For GitHub Users](https://gerrit-review.googlesource.com/Documentation/intro-gerrit-walkthrough-github.html) We have also provided a set of [Best Practices](fix-me) that you may find helpful.
+A good summary can be found [here](https://www.mediawiki.org/wiki/Gerrit/Tutorial) and [Basic Gerrit Walkthrough for GitHub Users](https://gerrit-review.googlesource.com/Documentation/intro-gerrit-walkthrough-github.html).
+We have also provided a set of [Best Practices](fix-me) that you may find helpful.

 ## Working with a local clone of the repository